carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 ### Note that care is needed when splitting data
-- You generally want to ensure that each class is represented proportionately in both training + testing (beware just taking the first 80%)
+- You generally want to ensure that each class is represented proportionately in both training and testing (beware of just taking the first 80%).
-- Sometimes you want to make sure a group is excluded from the train/test split, e.g.: when multiple samples come from one individual
+- Sometimes you want to make sure a group is excluded from the train/test split, e.g.: when multiple samples come from one individual.
 - This is often called stratification
 See [Scikit-Learn](https://scikit-learn.org/stable/modules/cross_validation.html#cross-validation-iterators) for more information.